simplybenuk/ui-foundations-prototype/colours.md

 ---

-## Implementation notes: token-driven swatches
+## Implementation notes

+Currently:

+- Token definitions live in CSS.
-Currently, swatches are defined manually in this page.
+- Swatches are defined manually in this page.

 In future, we can:

 - Move token definitions into a data file (for example `_data/colours.yml`).
-- Use the data file to **auto-generate swatch tables**, ensuring documentation always reflects the latest tokens.
+- Use the data file to auto-generate the token reference list with swatches.
-- Use a single source of truth for:
+- Keep a single source of truth for:
   - token name,
   - hex value,
   - and usage notes.